This article was originally published in November 2019. It was last updated in April 2022.

 If several people are entitled to claim, the amount of £15,120 is divided between each of them.

 What is a Claim for Dependency?

-The Fatal Accidents Act 1976, mentioned above, also tells us who is entitled to make a claim for compensation, on the basis that they were financially dependent on the deceased.
+The Fatal Accidents Act 1976 also tells us who is entitled to make a claim for compensation based on the fact they were financially dependent on the deceased.

 The people who the Fatal Accident Act defines as ‘dependents’ are;

 - the wife or husband or former wife or former husband of the deceased;

 - the civil partner or former civil partner of the deceased

 (i) was living with the deceased in the same household immediately before the date of the death; and